Search

 RP-messages

-The RP-message (ReceiverProposal) is used by the supplier to request a consumer’s e-invoice address before e-invoices can be sent.
-When the consumer accepts the proposal, a corresponding RI-message is sent to the supplier.
-The RP-message is therefore a useful way to encourage more consumers to start using e-invoicing.
-Although there must be an agreement between the supplier and the consumer that the supplier will request the e-invoice address via RP-message.
+The RP-message (ReceiverProposal) allows the supplier to request a consumer’s e-invoice address.
+When the consumer accepts, a corresponding RI-message is sent to the supplier.
+This is a useful way to encourage more consumers to adopt e-invoicing.
+An agreement must exist between the supplier and the consumer before sending an RP-message.

 RP-messaging process

-1. The supplier sends an RP-message through Maventa with MessageActionCode set to ADD, MessageActionCodeIdentifier value as 00 and consumer’s personal identification number (SSN) in the BuyerPartyIdentifier field.
+1. The supplier sends an RP-message through Maventa with MessageActionCode = ADD, MessageActionCodeIdentifier = 00, and the consumer’s personal identification number (SSN) in the BuyerPartyIdentifier field.

 2. Maventa forwards the RP-message to the operator bank.